Skyball2000/math-n-more-cmd-tool/README.md

 ## Build the tool yourself
 1. Clone and install the [org.snim2 tautology-checker](https://github.com/snim2/tautology-checker) using Maven
+2. Clone and install the [steos jnafilechooser](https://github.com/steos/jnafilechooser.git) using Maven
-2. Build this project using Maven
+3. Build this project using Maven